-If you’re passionate about introducing the exciting world of learning through drama in all its forms to children and young people, this teacher training course will give you the strong grounding you need to make a contribution to this essential aspect of education.
+If you’re passionate about introducing the exciting world of learning through drama in all its forms to children and young people, this Secondary Drama PGCE will give you the strong grounding you need to make a contribution to this essential aspect of education.

-The ability to tell a story powerfully through movement, actions and words is important, and you’ll learn how to inspire and encourage your students to express themselves in this way.
+The ability to tell a story powerfully, through actions as well as words, is important and you will learn how to inspire and encourage your students to express themselves in this way.
 As a teacher you will offer your pupils a wide range of experiences using a variety of techniques in many different forms of drama, helping them to become more self-confident.